 Following links control the content below

 Ambassador Ong Keng Yong is Executive Deputy Chairman of the S. Rajaratnam School of International Studies (RSIS) at the Nanyang Technological University in Singapore.
-Concurrently, he is Director of the Institute of Defence and Strategic Studies (IDSS) and Head of the International Centre for Political Violence and Terrorism Research (ICPVTR) in RSIS.
+He is concurrently Director of the Institute of Defence and Strategic Studies (IDSS) at RSIS.

 Mr Ong continues to hold the position of Ambassador-at-Large at the Singapore Ministry of Foreign Affairs.
 He is also Singapore’s non-resident High Commissioner to Pakistan and non-resident Ambassador to Iran.
 Mr Ong has been the Chairman of the Singapore International Foundation (SIF) since 2015.